kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ```

 Success!
 This means that we can write code in one part of our app and run it under totally different context.
 But where could this be useful?
-I have been using it in various hacks but one of most useful ones are on Rails routes.
+I have been using it in various hacks but one of most useful ones are in Rails routes.
 This little trick has helped me to
-remap nested routes for free.
+re-map nested routes for free.

 Let's say that we have the following route:
 ```ruby